HoangHao1009/autoanalyzer/README.md

 # autoanalyzer
 Auto analyze - visualize marketing data

-You can use it by python or use web interface https://mktanalyze.streamlit.app/
+You can use it by python or use web interface: https://mktanalyze.streamlit.app/

 # Table of contents
 - Library installation